spring-guides/gs-spring-boot/README.ftl.md

 - Got Thymeleaf?
 There are a few beans that must always be added to your application context; Spring Boot adds them for you.
 - Doing multipart file uploads?
 [MultipartConfigElement](http://docs.oracle.com/javaee/6/api/javax/servlet/MultipartConfigElement.html) is part of the servlet 3.0 spec and lets you define upload parameters in pure Java.
 With Spring Boot, you don't have to plug a MultipartConfigElement into your servlet.
 Just define one in your application context and Spring Boot will plug it into Spring MVC's battle-tested `DispatcherServlet`.

 These are just a few examples of the automatic configuration Spring Boot provides.
 At the same time, Spring Boot doesn't get in your way.
 For example, if Thymeleaf is on your path, Spring Boot adds a `SpringTemplateEngine` to your application context automatically.
-But if you define your own `SpringTemplateEnginer` with your own settings, then Spring Boot won't add one.
+But if you define your own `SpringTemplateEngine` with your own settings, then Spring Boot won't add one.
 This leaves you in control with little effort on your part.

 > **Note:** Spring Boot doesn't generate code or make edits to your files.
 Instead, when you start up your application, Spring Boot dynamically wires up beans and settings and applies them to your application context.